Botanical Snow Storm in Montreal

 (And yes, Michel bought the third volume, directly from Martin, who signed it).

-Now, back to the story.
+Back to the story.
 After Michel disappeared down the corridor I headed off to look for a cafe.
 Damned if the first thing I didn’t see was a sign for a library.

 there are lots of reference guides here detailing the flora of all sorts of far-flung places, including Bikini